Struggling French tech group Atos weighs financial lifelines

 Atos said it had rejected Bain Capital’s offer but would work with its creditors to choose one of the other proposals by May 31, with the aim of reaching a final restructuring agreement by July.

-The Olympics begin on July 26 but Atos has insisted that its financial woes would not disrupt its operations during the Games, for which it will provide real-time results and manage more than 300,000 accreditations.
+Atos has insisted that its financial woes will not disrupt its operations during the Games, for which it will provide real-time results and manage more than 300,000 accreditations.

 “We will now work with our financial creditors to find a solution by May 31 that will be acceptable to them and consistent with the parameters we have shared,” Atos chief executive Paul Saleh said.